NullMode/HealthSync/README.md

 This script is designed to pull data from various sources and populate a Google Sheet with the data.

+The script works by going through sheets labelled "Week X" where X is the week number.
+The script will then go through each day of the week and pull data from the various sources and populate the sheet with the data.

+The sheet checks a cell to see if it is populated with "Y" indicating that it has been completed.
+If it is not populated with "Y" then the script will pull the data from the various sources and populate the sheet with the data.

+The script will then check the next week and repeat the process until it reaches today's date or until it runs out of sheets to process.

+There is a mapping file that is used to map the data from the various sources to the columns in the spreadsheet.
+The mapping file is a JSON file that contains the mapping for each source.

+See below for more details on how to set up the script and the mapping file.

 # Requirements

 - Python 3.11